-Reflexology is a non-intrusive holistic complementary therapy, believed to date back to ancient Egypt, India and China.
+Reflexology is a non-intrusive holistic complementary therapy, believed to date back to ancient China, Egypt and India.

 It is based on the theory that there are reflexes on the feet and hands that correspond to the organs, glands, and systems within the body and by stimulating these reflexes the reflexologist can bring about a positive change within the body.
-The reflexologist will apply gentle pressure to the reflex points on the feet or hands to bring about a state of deep relaxation which stimulates the body’s own healing processes.
+You only need to remove your shoes and socks and the reflexologist will apply gentle pressure to the reflex points on the feet or hands to bring about a state of deep relaxation which stimulates the body’s own healing processes.